For transfer students admitted fall 2023 and after

 Q. What happens if incoming transfer students do not have all of the major preparation requirements completed prior to transferring to L&S?

 Students should complete all major preparatory courses listed on assist.org for their intended major.
-If the major does not have all major preparation courses articulated on assist.org, the student should plan to take those remaining courses during their first semester on the Berkeley campus.
+If the major does not have all major preparation courses articulated on assist.org, the student should plan to take any remaining courses during their first semester on the Berkeley campus.
 The student should work with their undergraduate major adviser to create a program plan that will allow them to complete all of their remaining major requirements within the unit ceiling.

 Q. What if the transfer institution does not offer articulated courses for the student’s intended major?